 The 55in C8 and E8 TVs we’ve already seen this year bring a touch more sharpness, as well as transparency in terms of both colour and detail, thanks to their next-gen processor - but it’s not leaps and bounds compared with the B8.

-Even with non-HDR content, the B8 is impressively sharp, clear and bright too - although second-best in those respects compared with Samsung’s QE55Q9FN (£2499) and QE55Q8DN (£2399), whose QLED technology drives for outright clarity and brightness levels.
+Even with non-HDR content, the B8 is impressively sharp, clear and bright too - although second-best in those respects compared with Samsung’s QE55Q9FN and QE55Q8DN, whose QLED technology drives for outright clarity and brightness levels.

-This means white surgical gowns are brighter, water has an extra glisten, and details in darker scenes are more obvious.
-When ‘The Shimmer’ erupts into a fireball, filling the screen, you can appreciate the Samsungs’ peak intensity over LG too.
+This means white surgical gowns are brighter, water has an extra glisten, and details in darker scenes are more obvious on the Samsungs than this (or any) LG.
+When ‘The Shimmer’ erupts into a fireball, filling the screen, you can appreciate the Samsungs’ peak intensity over the LG, too.

 The Samsungs don’t quite cause the reaction of a deer in the headlights (thankfully), but they grab your eye in the same way a ‘50% sale’ sign does - and they are also very good in bright rooms.